Theb-1/MPSelectMiniOutputDevice/README.md

 ### Warning ###
 Use this plugin at your own risk.
 I am not responsible for any damage caused by the use of this plugin.

-I have only tested this on Cura 2.1.2 and MP Select Mini firmware V18.37.
+I am currently using Cura 2.3.1 and MP Select Mini firmware V27.42.

 ### Installing ###
 1. Copy the 'MPSelectMiniOutputDevice' folder to the plugins folder within the installation directory of Cura 2.x